peermaps/georender-pack/readme.md

 ## encode(item[, itemDependencies])

-input is a single osm entry for a node or way (this package currently doesn't handle relations) processed through [`osm-pbf-parser`](https://www.npmjs.com/package/osm-pbf-parser). there is a second, optional argument for any dependencies for the first argument (for example, if the first argument is a way, the second argument should contain data
+input is a single osm entry for a node, way, or relation processed through [`osm-pbf-parser`](https://www.npmjs.com/package/osm-pbf-parser). there is a second, optional argument for any dependencies for the first argument (for example, if the first argument is a way, the second argument should contain data